WNY Plastic Surgery: Andrew P. Giacobbe, MD, FACS

 • Asymmetry

-• Bleeding, bruising and swelling
+• Bleeding, bruising, and swelling

 • Filler material may migrate from the original site and produce temporary paralysis of other muscle groups or other unintended effects